rgpass/i_didnt_know_javascript/02_scope_and_closures.md

 In `logIt` above, the Compiler does not assign the function to the value of `logIt`, rather it handles both the declaration and the value definition during code generation.

-ReferenceError: scope related issue
+`ReferenceError`: scope related issue

-TypeError: data type related issue (such as executing a non-function or retrieving a property of `undefined`)
+`TypeError`: data type related issue (such as executing a non-function or retrieving a property of `undefined`)

 ## Chapter 2: Lexical Scope